The Two Popes Review? Just What is The Two Popes Movie About?

 There are imperfections, the approach to an obvious future fondness is a bit clumsy.
 Though that is the moulding rather than the dialogue.
 The dialogue is superb.
 The garden scene (although the friendly gardener gift is a bit twee and short-sighted, but still understandable) The snappy philosophical back-and-forth peppered with humor and personal vitriol is enough to drown any little bumps in the road.

 Aesthetically proficient.
 Both visual and audiological.
 There is such wonderful scenery.
 There are many close-ups, a necessary ingredient although obvious.
 It feels a bit shaky-cam without being so.
-The lack of a background score in many scenes is a total triumph, it makes it tenser and environmentally inclusive for the viewer.
+The lack of a background score in many scenes is a total triumph, it increases tension and creates a settinng that is environmentally inclusive for the viewer.

 Some of the shots have a feel of a professional photographers' holiday snaps.
 Maybe a vagrant against a shockingly bright blue wall in pouring sunshine.
 It has that verve and it is absolutely a good thing.
 Scenery work gets an solid A+.
 The brave editing by Fernando Stutz and camera focus work is disturbingly glorious and almost anachronistic, given its subject matter, and this paradox is a gamble.
 For this reviewer, it pays off.